 If it is at all possible, leave the basil leaves to air-dry for a couple of days before drying them in the oven.

 Heat the dehydrator on the “herb setting.”
 It’s usually around 95ºF (35ºC).
-Stack the leaves in a single layer and leave them for 12-24 hours.
+Stack the leaves on the dehydrator tray in a single layer and leave them for 12-24 hours.
 They should be crumbly and crisp when they are done.

-Personally, I think this method makes better dried basil leaves than an oven.
+Personally, I think it’s always better to dehydrate basil than use an oven.
 The downside is that you need the appliance and that it takes a long time.

 Method 3: Natural / Air-Drying